filiptdz/react-native-rich-text/readme.md

 ### RichText.Toolbar.\*

 Buttons for the toolbar.
 Some common usages are available: `BOLD, ITALIC, H1, UL, OL, CODE and IMAGE`.
-For other uses, `CUSTOM` can be used if there is a need to refresh the editor, or to change the text format in the editor.
+For other uses, `Custom` can be used if there is a need to refresh the editor, or to change the text format in the editor.
 To see the available formats, check the [Quill documentation](https://quilljs.com/docs/api/).

 #### Props